ADF-MIS/LARAVEL-BOILER-PLATE/README.md

 ```
 For full implementation guide see on this link: https://jwt-auth.readthedocs.io/en/develop/laravel-installation/

-## Changelog
-Please see CHANGELOG for more information on what has changed recently.

-## Authors
-see Authors for information contributors on this repository

 ## License
 The MIT License (MIT).
 Please see License File for more information.